QiaoyaWu/qiaoyawu.github.io/_pages/about.md

 ------
 Over the past decades, large-scale wide and deep field surveys such as the Sloan Digital Sky Survey (SDSS) with multi-wavelength coverage have facilitated the studies of quasars and AGNs.
 In essence, these large, homogeneous data sets allow statistical analysis of the phenomenological properties of quasars, offering new insights into how the central engine powers these objects and their connections to their host galaxies.
 Meanwhile, detailed investigations of fitting the quasar/AGN population into the cosmological context have become possible with these samples, i.e., how the supermassive black hole population evolves along with its host galaxy across cosmic time.
 Such survey data have led to a coherent picture of the cosmic evolution of the SMBH population within the concordance $\Lambda$CDM paradigm and will give us unique opportunities to measure quasar properties with unprecedented precision.

 In my recent work [Wu & Shen (2022)](https://iopscience.iop.org/article/10.3847/1538-4365/ac9ead), we measured spectral properties for the 750,414 quasars included in the latest SDSS Data Release 16 Quasar (DR16Q) catalog (Lyke et al. 2020).
 These quasars cover broad ranges in redshift ($0.1\lesssim z\lesssim 6$) and luminosity ($44\lesssim \log{L_{\rm bol}/{\rm erg\, s^{-1}} \lesssim 48}$).
 Starting from this quasar catalog, we follow the practice in earlier work (e.g., Shen et al. 2011, 2019) to fit the SDSS spectra with a global continuum+emission lines model, using the public code PyQSOFIT (Guo et al. 2018) implemented minor custom adjustments to the fitting constraints.
-These modifications include the removal of absorption pixels within the emission line complex, the inclusion of saving more comprehensive fitting information, the addition of local fitting, and other fine-tuning measures.
 The input fitting parameter file is conveniently accessible online through our [GitHub repository](https://github.com/QiaoyaWu/sdss4_dr16q_tutorial).

 Broad-line Region Study with UV Spectroscopy
 ------